tollwerk/data-processing-agreements/README.md

 ## Contribute

 Please [send in pull requests](https://help.github.com/articles/about-pull-requests/) for updates and additions.
 For instance, you may suggest additional data processors, resources or URLs to conversations and official statements on the web.
-Please understand that we can only accept URLs that point to the data processors' official websites or social media profiles (we will not quote any private communications here).
+Please understand that we can only accept URLs that point to the data processors' official websites or social media profiles (we will only quote non-published information as comments that we have retrieved ourselves first-hand).
 Thanks for your support! 🙇

 ## Alphabetical list